isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1145.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Laser Geometric Alignment System

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Marine & Offshore for SMEs <br>
-N.A. for non-SMEs
+Up to Equipment for non-SMEs

 ### Things to Note
-The setup consists of one or multiple laser beam emitting units and their detectors for geometric alignment and measurement.
-Measuring errors: minimum +/- 1%
-Maintenance cost not supported
-Optional: wireless unit, relevant accessories e.g. fixtures, cables, battery and charger, software, manuals
+General M&O Equipment

 ### Contact Information
 N.A.